How to shorten and customize a NATO strap featured picture

 Blog

-All NATO watch straps have in common that they are relatively long, so they can also be worn on very large wrists or even over clothes.
+All Nylon watch straps have in common that they are relatively long, so they can also be worn on very large wrists or even over clothes.
 In most cases, however, there is always a fair amount of strap left and sticks out from the wrist, so it must be threaded back into the metal loops.
 Sometimes it is either too much or too less strap left over to be thread back into the loops, and this is the most annoying case.
-If you have a very small wrist and the NATO strap length needed to be greatly reduced, it is necessary to punch new holes in the bracelet too.
+If you have a very small wrist and the Nylon strap length needed to be greatly reduced, it is necessary to punch new holes in the bracelet too.

 Tools required: